karmaniverous/stan/.stan/system/stan.todo.md

     - Failing composition when ordering is incorrect for any file.
     - Documentation updated in project prompt (policy recorded).
     - Add a unit test for the validator (or a smoke test that asserts order).

-- Compression exploration (archives & outputs)
-  - Keep canonical artifacts as plain `.tar` (`archive.tar`, `archive.diff.tar`).
-  - Research an optional companion `archive.tar.gz` for transport without removing the canonical `.tar`.
-  - Explore output handling that preserves assistant readability (e.g., optional `outputs.summary.txt` plus compressed raw outputs, or compress only in a secondary artifact).
-  - Acceptance:
-    - No change to default behavior.
-    - Assistant and bootloader continue to consume `.tar` artifacts as before.
-    - Documentation updated and unit tests added if a prototype is adopted behind a flag/config.

-- Init UX: skip script selection when preserving existing scripts
-  - Interactive: if the user chooses “preserve scripts”, omit the script‑selection step and retain scripts from the existing config.
-  - Non‑interactive: `--preserve-scripts` behaves identically (no selection UI).
-  - Tests:
-    - Update/extend `src/stan/init/prompts.test.ts` to assert that the selection step is bypassed when `preserveScripts` is true (defaults preserved), and still shown when false.

 - Long‑file monitoring and decomposition (Phase 3)
   - Continue to monitor near‑threshold modules; propose splits if any